+Applying these criteria, the Court has summarily rejected the assertion that certain student groups like the Chess Club and National Honor Society were curriculum related, while a Christian Bible Club was not.
+Simply because particular student clubs might advance the "overall goal of developing effective citizens . . . enable students to develop lifelong recreational interests . . . [and] enhance students' abilities to engage in critical thought processes," does not, the Court held, make them sufficiently related to a school's curriculum so that application of the Equal Access Act may be avoided.14

-curriculum so that application of the Equal Access Act may be avoided 14 Additionally, based upon these criteria, student groups and clubs like Key Club, Honor Society, and Student Council are considered non-curriculum related.
+Additionally, based upon these criteria, student groups and clubs like Key Club, Honor Society, and Student Council are considered non-curriculum related.
 15 If groups like these are allowed to meet on campus during school instructional hours, the school is under a legal obligation to afford the same, or similar, accommodations to a Bible/Christian club.
 Such an accommodation cannot be legally denied.

+Can Students Share Their Faith on Campus?

-II Students can share their faith on campus The Supreme Court has ruled that student speech is protected by the First Amendment as long as the speech is not a material or substantial disruption.
-16 This means that when students are outside of class they can share their faith with friends or other students.
-Student speech can only be restricted when it substantially interferes with school discipline.
-17 Interference, however, does not include some students finding the speech offensive; mere discomfort at the subject matter is not sufficient to restrict student speech.
-18 14 Id. at 244; See, also, Van Schoick v.
+The Supreme Court has ruled that student speech is protected by the First Amendment as long as the speech is not a material or substantial disruption.
+16 This means that when

+14 Id. at 244; see, also, Van Schoick v.
 Saddleback Valley Unified School District, 87 Cal.
 App.4th 522, 529 (2001).

 15 See, e.g., Pope v.
 East Brunswick Board of Education, 12 F.3d 1244, 1252 (3rd Cir.
-1993)[the asserted historical/humanitarian subject matter of community service clubs, like the Key Club, is insufficient to make them curriculum related groups]; Van Schoick, supra, at 530 [school district requiring eight hours of community service for graduation does not make student community service groups like the Key Club or Girls League curriculum related.]
+1993)[the asserted historical/humanitarian subject matter of community service clubs, like the Key Club, is insufficient to make them curriculum related groups]; Van Schoick, supra n.
+14, at 530 [school district requiring eight hours of community service for graduation does not make student community service groups like the Key Club or Girls League curriculum related.]

 16 Tinker, supra n.
-6, 393 U.S. 503.
+5, 393 U.S. 503.

+students are outside of class they can share their faith with friends or other students.
+Student speech can only be restricted when it substantially interferes with school discipline.17 Interference, however, does not include some students finding the speech offensive; mere discomfort at the subject matter is not sufficient to restrict student speech.18

+A. Using evangelistic material when witnessing

+It is generally recognized that high school students can distribute religious materials containing Bible verses.
+19 Students can also use religious tracts when they share their faith because tracts and other evangelism materials constitute constitutionally protected speech.
+20 As such, the First Amendment protects a student's right to distribute religious materials on campus.
+21 Religious literature is considered pure speech, and "students are protected by the U.S. Constitution in the school environment.
+Prohibitions of pure speech can be supported only when they are necessary to protect the work of the schools or the rights of other students."
+22